pramcistudent/bookstore-milestone-four/TESTING.md

 ##### New User Registration
 - Confirmed account creation works and upon successful creation of account, user is logged in and redirected the the home page.
-- If details are missing or entered incorrectly, no account is created, and the incorrect field(s) tell the user what went wrong.
+- If details are missing or entered incorrectly, no account is created, and the incorrect field(s) tells the user what went wrong.
 - `Already have an account?
 Login` correctly links to the login page.

 ##### Log In System